Model Management with RStudio

 In this example, we deployed a second version of the model as a separate REST

-API and used a vanity URL such that the second version of the model is serving
+API and used a custom content URL such that the second version of the model is

 Managing Multiple Versions of a Model